CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-view.md

-# REST API: edit properties of a selection
+# REST API: PUT view

 A method to edit a selection from a database.
 It is called using the following URL: